-Stasher, the luggage storage app for travellers, raises $2.5M additional funding – TechCrunch
+Stasher, the luggage storage app for travelers, raises $2.5M additional funding – TechCrunch

-Stasher, the luggage storage app for travellers, has raised $2.5 million in additional funding.
-Leading the round is Venture Friends, along with various angels including Johan Svanstrom, former president of Expedia-owned Hotels.com.
+Stasher, the luggage storage app for travelers, has raised $2.5 million in additional funding.
+Leading the round is Venture Friends, along with various angels, including Johan Svanstrom, former president of Expedia-owned Hotels.com.

-Launched in 2015, and now calling itself a “sharing economy solution” to luggage storage, the Stasher marketplace and app connects travellers, event attendees and vacation rental guests with local shops and hotels who can store their luggage on a short-to-medium term basis.
+Launched in 2015, and now calling itself a “sharing economy solution” to luggage storage, the Stasher marketplace and app connects travelers, event attendees and vacation rental guests with local shops and hotels that can store their luggage on a short to medium-term basis.

 Insurance is included with each booking, and items stored at a StasherPoint are covered for damage, loss and theft up to the value of £1,000.